azriel91/will/content/post/2019-11-08_that_looks_good_on_ui.md

 {{< figure src="/media/2019-11-08_that_looks_good_on_ui/winner_status.png" caption="The winning player is indicated when the game ends." >}}

-When the game ends, the winer will be displayed.
+When the game ends, the winner will be displayed.

 ## Create